The Dropout Protocol

 Most Common

-Locations with manual ventilation access — hand-cranked air processors, connections to external atmosphere shafts, or stored compressed air.
+Locations with manual ventilation access — hand-cranked processors, connections to external atmosphere shafts, or stored compressed air.
 When the Breath fails, these spaces keep people breathing.

 Capacity: Varies.
-Smallest serve a single block (20-30 people).
+Smallest serve a single block (20–30 people).
 Largest handle an entire sub-sector.
+The 4–6 hour kill window for Breath failure makes these non-negotiable.

 Power Refuges